3xpl0ith4ck3r/hetzner_proxmox_pfsense_ipv4_1IP/README.md

 # WAN Proxmox
 ```
 **IMPORTANT: change the SSH port to your setting.**
+**IMPORTANT: change the interface name to your iface name** ``-i enp0s31f6``

 The existing comment for route from your ip via the gateway is already implemented in the above lines.
 This comment is only to be shown in the proxmox WebGUI.
 But we need another comment.
 You can remove it.

-This lines will create pre-routing settings for TCP and UDP toforward directly to PfSense, expected SSH and the WebGUI port 8006.
+This lines will create pre-routing settings for TCP and UDP to forward directly to PfSense, expected SSH and the WebGUI port 8006.

 Please insert these line after your last perconfigured iface.